oumayma-yakoubi/teaching/lyon1-m2/2024/gallery/11-desc-en.md

 * **HTML**: HyperText Markup Language, usually abbreviated as HTML or, in its latest version, HTML5, is the markup language designed for writing web pages.

 * **CSS**: (Cascading Style Sheets) allows for the creation of visually appealing web pages.

+#### Note:
+During the development of this project, we primarily relied on the D3 documentation.
+The first visualization is directly inspired by an example provided in this documentation.
+We also used ChatGPT to assist us in working with the D3 language, while remaining attentive to potential errors it might produce.

 * **GitHub**: For version control and management.